-Under this consultancy I worked with award-winning wedding planner Katrina Otter Weddings and our friendship actually started back in 2013 when we met on Pinterest!
-A shared love for beautiful weddings, stylish interiors and of course being wedding business-owners lead to our first meeting and inevitable collaboration.
-With my passion for branding and design coupled with Katrina’s talent for planning, we made a pretty great partnership.
+Under this consultancy, I worked with award-winning wedding planner Katrina Otter Weddings, and our friendship started back in 2013 when we met on Pinterest!
+A shared love for beautiful weddings, stylish interiors, and, of course, being business owners led to our first meeting and inevitable collaboration.
+With my passion for branding and design and Katrina’s talent for planning, we made a great partnership.

 We have told many wedding venue stories, working with new-to-market venues taking their first tentative steps into the industry through to established businesses looking to attract a new client or update their brand image.

-So, if you’ve been thinking about creating your very first marketing campaign or perhaps want to be more involved in the process, then here’s everything you need to know.
+So, if you’ve been thinking about creating your first marketing campaign or perhaps want to be more involved, here’s everything you need to know.

 Why styled shoots?

-Styled shoots are a perfect way of launching into the wedding industry or rebranding your business, your visuals are key to attracting the right client.
-Your images can be used on your website, across your social media accounts and submitted to magazines and blogs as well as featuring in your marketing collateral.
+Styled shoots are a perfect way to launch into the wedding industry or rebrand your business.
+Your visuals are key to attracting the right client.
+Your images can be used on your website, across your social media accounts, submitted to digital magazines and blogs, and featured in your marketing collateral.

 Consistent, appealing and downright gorgeous, the images you’ll receive from a well-planned styled shoot are priceless.

-For both Katrina and I, even though our businesses are quite different, styled shoots quickly allowed us to mark ourselves out as experts in quite a crowded marketplace.
-Our shoots also allowed us to elevate our presence and we gained industry recognition whilst attracting our ideal clients.
+Even though Katrina and I have pretty different businesses, styled shoots quickly allowed us to mark ourselves as experts in a crowded marketplace.
+Our shoots also elevated our presence, and we gained industry recognition while attracting our ideal clients.

-Styled shoots are a great opportunity to be creative and maybe work outside the boundaries of a client’s brief.
-Perhaps you want to showcase a different style of wedding at your venue, maybe you’re brand new to the market, or perhaps you have a newly renovated area that you want to show to potential couples.
+Styled shoots are an excellent opportunity to be creative and maybe work outside the boundaries of a client’s brief.
+Perhaps you want to showcase a different wedding style at your venue, maybe you’re brand new to the market, or you may have a newly renovated area that you want to show to potential couples.

-Styled shoots are also great for networking and meeting wedding suppliers – As a wedding planner Katrina has gone on to use several of the suppliers we’ve worked with on shoots for her weddings and events.
-So if you’re looking to update your recommended suppliers lists then this is a great way of testing the waters with new suppliers.
+Styled shoots are also great for networking and meeting wedding suppliers.
+As a wedding planner, Katrina has used several suppliers we’ve worked with on shoots for her weddings and events.
+So, if you’re looking to update your recommended supplier lists, this is an excellent way of testing the waters with new suppliers.

 How to create your focus

-Firstly, think about your dream couple and what they would look for at your wedding venue.
+Firstly, consider your dream couple and what they would look for at your wedding venue.

-Don’t just follow the trends, and this may seem a weird one for us to say because we write a trends feature each year, but what I mean is don’t focus your styled shoot on a particular trend if it’s not you.
+Don’t go off-brand with your styled shoots, and don’t just follow the trends.
 Clients and publishers will see through this – your shoot has to come from you and you alone.
 Don’t create a shoot around something because you think it’s ‘popular’.
-Consider the longevity of your images, shoots aren’t cheap so you want to ensure the images you receive will work super hard long-term then don’t go after a trend or anything with a strong theme.
+Consider the longevity of your images; shoots aren’t cheap, so you want to ensure the images you receive will work super hard long-term, so don’t go after a trend or anything with a strong theme.

-When you’ve got an idea of how you want your styled shoot to look and feel then hit Pinterest, it’s the easiest resource to use and a great way of communicating to multiple team members.
-We set up a shared board and start pinning things that inspire us albeit with a focused approach because we know what our styled shoot will be.
+When you’ve got an idea of how you want your styled shoot to look and feel, hit Pinterest.
+It’s the easiest resource and a great way of communicating with multiple team members.
+We set up a shared board and started pinning things that inspired us, albeit with a focused approach.
+When pinning, list elements you’ll cover on the shoot, such as getting ready, ceremony, fashion, cake, tablescape, and stationery.
+Once inspired, it’s time to narrow everything down and create a lookbook.

 What is a lookbook?

-A lookbook is a visual guide to how your styled shoot is going to go down.
-We include details such as the overview, colour palette, date and then we break down the shoot into our elements – fashion, beauty, hair, accessories, bouquet, flowers, ceremony, stationery, cake, tablescape, lifestyle and then any particular details we might want to capture.
+A lookbook is a visual guide to how your styled shoot will go.
+We include details such as the overview, colour palette, and date.
+Then, we break down the shoot into its elements—fashion, beauty, hair, accessories, bouquets, flowers, ceremony, stationery, cake, tablescape, lifestyle, and any particular details we might want to capture.

-There are two functions of the lookbook – firstly to keep you on track and ensure your decisions remain consistent – although note the lookbook is a guide and isn’t there to stifle the creativity of the team!
+The lookbook has two functions: to keep you on track and ensure your decisions remain consistent.
+However, note that the lookbook is a guide and isn’t there to stifle the team’s creativity!
 So, don’t be too strict.

 The second function is to attract key wedding suppliers to collaborate on the shoot.